quoirien/slide-machine/README.md

 Note that when you launch the Slide Machine, you will need to make sure you have focus on the window so keypresses can be captured.
 The cursor (mouse pointer) is hidden on the main part of the screen but click there anyhow to make sure you have focus.

 Control navigation is set up from left to right, and we'll go through it in order from left to right.
 The arrow keys are used to navigate through menus.
 Essentially this is like a tree with the root on the left.
 So left arrow brings you "down" the tree, right arrow "up" the tree, and up and down arrows change which option or branch (submenu) you select.
 Enter executes the option.
 If there is an input, right arrow moves focus into the input.
-If editing text in an input, the arrow keys will no longer navigate the menus (because arrow keys are used to move around in the text) - to get back to navigating through the menus, click **Esc**.
+If editing text in an input, the arrow keys will no longer navigate the menus (because arrow keys are used to move around within the input field) - to get back to navigating through the menus, click **Esc**.

 Any menu item with options or submenus has a **>** to the right.